-Although origin level characteristics do not appear to introduce bias into the estimates in Table 2, it is possible that news exposure is correlated with other unobserved origin destination pair characteristics captured by ν{oSt} .
-For example, counties that have higher circulation of national news, and thus higher news exposure might, for unobserved reasons, also have a higher propensity to migrate to fracking areas when a boom hits.
+Although the estimates in Table 2 are not driven by origin level characteristics, news exposure could be correlated with other, unobserved origin destination pair characteristics captured by ν{oSt} .
+Counties with higher circulation of national news, might for unobserved reasons be more likely to move to fracking areas when a boom hits.
 This could happen if, for example, origin counties more tied to the oil and gas industry also had higher readership of national newspapers, and thus higher exposure when these booms happened.
-To address this potential concern, I employ an alternative strategy that exploits variation in news exposure among neighboring counties.
-Using all domestic newspapers that had at least one article about fracking between 1999 and 2012 and had circulation data available, I construct geographic markets for each newspaper that capture the set of counties in the newspaper's distribution network.
-For many local newspapers, distribution costs inhibit broad distribution and these markets are composed of a small group of adjacent counties around a central hub.31 I then identify counties on the border of this distribution network as well as contiguous counties that do not receive the newspaper and compare the effect of news articles, specific to that newspaper, on migration and commuting for counties on both side of the market border.
-This is done in a stacked regression as follows
+To test this, I employ an alternative strategy that exploits variation in news exposure among neighboring counties.
+Using all domestic newspapers that had circulation data and at least one article about fracking between 1999 and 2012, I construct geographic markets for each newspaper that capture the set of counties in the newspaper's distribution network.
+Distribution costs inhibit broad distribution of local newspapers and these markets are small groups of adjacent counties around a central hub.33 I identify counties on the border of the of these groups report significantly higher migration rates in response to news exposure.